 2. This claim is a bold and unprecedented attempt to claw back a dividend lawfully declared and paid by a public corporation to all of its shareholders in circumstances that did not remotely render the company insolvent.
-Sears Canada Inc. ("SCI") declared the dividend in reasonable and unremarkable circumstances-it had over \$1 billion in cash and virtually no debt, and its business was considered to be in recovery.
-Morneau now seeks to reach beyond the long-expired limitation period to claim that the ESL Parties "directed" or "induced" SCI's eight directors-six of whom were entirely independent of the ESL Parties-to sell assets and declare a dividend contrary to their fiduciary duties to SCI's pension plan.
+Sears Canada Inc. ("SCI") declared the dividend in reasonable and unremarkable circumstances-it had over \$1 billion in cash, it had virtually no debt, and its business was considered to be in recovery.
+The Litigation Trustee now seeks to enrich the SCI estate on behalf of SCI's creditors by reaching beyond the long-expired limitation period to claim that certain defendants conspired to sell assets and declare a dividend that caused unspecified "serious harm" to SCI.

-- 3. Morneau's case against the ESL Parties rests on three key assumptions: that the ESL Parties "controlled" SCI; that the ESL Parties directed SCI's directors to sell its "crown jewels"; and that the ESL Parties took these actions because of their "immediate need for cash" to fund redemption obligations from the hedge funds operated by the ESL Parties (the "ESL Funds").
+- 3. There was no conspiracy.
+The Litigation Trustee's attempt to build a circumstantial case for a conspiracy rests on three key assumptions: that the ESL Parties "controlled" SCI; that certain defendants conspired to sell SCI's "crown jewels"; and that these actions were taken to benefit the ESL Parties because they had an "immediate need for cash" to fund redemption obligations from the hedge funds operated by them (the "ESL Funds").
 Each of these is false. - 4.
-First, neither Edward S. Lampert nor any of the other ESL Parties controlled, directed, or unduly influenced any of the decisions taken by the SCI board or its management.
-SCI was, at all times, an independently run public company whose board was comprised of eight directors, six of whom had no connection whatsoever to Lampert or the other ESL Parties.
-Although Sears Holdings Corporation ("SHC"), which was at times majority-owned by the ESL Parties and was SCI's parent, had a total of two nominees on the eight-member board, neither of them remained employed by SHC or the ESL Parties at the time of the dividend. - 5.
-Second, the stores SCI sold in 2013 were not SCI's "crown jewels" as Morneau alleges.
+First, neither Edward S. Lampert ("Lampert") nor any of the other ESL Parties controlled, directed, or unduly influenced any of the decisions taken by the SCI board or its management.
+SCI was, at all times, an independently-run public company whose board comprised eight directors. six of whom had no connection whatsoever to Lampert or the other ESL Parties.
+Although Sears Holdings Corporation ("SHC"), which was at times majority-owned by the ESL Parties and was the largest (indirect) shareholder of SCI, had a total of two nominees on the eight-member board, neither of them remained employed by SHC or the ESL Parties at the time of the dividend. - 5.
+Second, the stores SCI sold in 2013 were not SCI's "crown jewels" as the Litigation Trustee alleges.
 Although they may have had that appearance-many were large stores located in prime urban locations-they were in fact selected by SCI for liquidation because they produced among the lowest returns of all of SCI's stores.
 Their sale was part of a well-considered strategy to reduce SCI's retail footprint to allow SCI to concentrate on more profitable locations.
 After the 2013 sales, SCI continued to operate over 100 full-line stores in Canada.
-Morneau's "crown jewels"
+The Litigation Trustee's

-myth is founded on this basic misconception of SCI's retail strategy which was-and continues to be-well-accepted and common in the retail industry.
+"crown jewels" myth is founded on this basic misconception of SCI's retail strategy, which was-and continues to be-well-accepted and common in the retail industry.